 Don’t make your readers guess.

 The key to clear, concise writing is to state your main point in the beginning of your text.
 Be explicit.
-Oftentimes, writers like to “tip-toe” around what they’re trying to say, leave the reader hanging, and only get around to what they’re really trying to communicate at the end of the document.
-This is a “save-the-best-for-last” mentality.
+Often times writers like to “tip toe” around what they’re trying to say, leave the reader hanging, and only get around to what they’re really trying to communicate at the end of the document.
+This is a “save the best for last” mentality.
 Other writers have no intention of making a definitive point.
 They want the reader to infer their message.
 Neither of these techniques produces persuasive writing.
 A proofreader will help ensure that your writing explains and strengthens a precise topic.
 The process of proofreading enables you to get a sense of whether someone else understands what you intended to express.

 Keep it fresh and interesting.

-There’s a reason why resumes should be only one page: intrigue.
-Take a tip from resume writing and practice using short but informative descriptions.
+There’s a reason why resumes should be only one page.
+Intrigue.
+Take a tip from resume writing and practice using short, but informative, descriptions.
 Your goal is to hold the reader’s interest so that she will follow up in the way that you desire.
 With a resume, the brief points about your work history should prompt a potential employer to schedule an interview with you.
 (Save specific details for talking points during the interview.)
 If you’re writing a blog, inspire a reader to subscribe or sign up for your newsletter.